gabrielmarmen/Simple-Alarm-Clock-C-Sharp/README.md

 This is a really simple app that served as an introduction to WPF with .NET Framework 4.8 and as a way to get back into programming.

 ## Concepts used in this project
--WPF
+- WPF
--Custom User Controls
+- Custom User Controls
--Commands
+- Commands
--Application Ressources / Dictionnaries
+- Application Ressources / Dictionnaries
--NotifyIcon
--Threads
--Bindings
+- NotifyIcon
+- Threads
+- Bindings
+-
 **MVVM was not applied during this project.

 ## Current Features